 - Highly motivated employees

-- High performance teams
+- High-performance teams

-- Customers appreciate being dealt with respectfully and are delighted because delighted employees enthusiastically serve them!
+- Customers appreciate being respected and are delighted because delighted employees enthusiastically serve them!

 - By employees being involved in the process there is buy-in, ownership, people are trained, and they become cheerleaders of the decision.